vygr/ChrysaLisp/STATUS.md

 cscript include files, but open a wider debate on the prebinder quasi-quotation policy in general.
 I will add a TODO item to review the current policy.

+prebind no longer steps into quasi-quotation !
+See above.

 ------

 Addition of `test` option for the `make` command.
 If you wish to run a quick